What You Need to Know About Hreflang & X-Default for International SEO

 How to Use Hreflang=”x-default” on Your Website

-The hreflang=”x-default” signals to search engines to surface a default page that does not target any specific location or language.
-It is typically used on the homepage that uses a language selector.
+The hreflang=”x-default” attribute signals to search engines that they can surface a default page that does not target any specific location or language.
+It is often used on a homepage that uses a language selector.

 Example:

-This code allows Google to surface different content for the English language for Australia, United States, and Great Britain while also signaling to search engines that when no other language-location page is suitable, the x-default will be the default page.
-It can also serve as a default attribute when a homepage is using an Accept-Language header.
+The example above would signal to Google to surface different content for the English language for Australia, United States, and Great Britain while also signaling to search engines that when no other language-location page is suitable, the x-default will be the default URL.

 Example: